craftercms/docs/source/getting-started/quick-start-guide.rst

 There are a couple of ways to setup Crafter CMS:

-* :ref:`Install from the archive download <installing-crafter-cms-from-archive-download>`
+* :ref:`Install from the binary download <installing-crafter-cms-from-binary-download>`
-* :ref:`Install from archive built by the Gradle environment builder <installing-craftercms-from-built-archive>`
+* :ref:`Install from binary built by the Gradle environment builder <installing-craftercms-from-built-binary>`

    .. note::
       **For Windows Users** |br|